AugustoLara/Grants-Program/applications/afloat.md

 [Afloat](https://stayafloat.io/#/) is one of the first real use-cases of blockchain technology in the accounting industry.
 It enables the fractional buying and selling of tax credits that historically have been inefficient, opaque and centralized.
 It has already processed tax credits ranging in orders from $2K -$70k USD.

 Afloat was built on a private Ethereum clone but wants to migrate to Polkadot due to it's technology, identity management and community.
 Parachains like Kilt and their identity services would be crucial at validating government roles and professional certifications like accountants and institutional sellers.
-This proposal covers the migration or creation of the following workflows:

-1. User onboarding (set and verify identity with gatekeeper parameters) and slides.
-2. Originate and configure a tax credit and create sales order for tax credits.
-3. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
-4. Redeem the tax credit and confirm redemption and freeze asset on-chain.

 ## Project Details